Teewa56/POI-Verifier/README.md

 ------------------------------
 ChainInsight gives contributors "digital armor for their ideas: Original, immutable, and ready to be shared confidently".
 It's positioned as a "GitHub for thought leadership—where insight meets integrity".

+How To run
+1. run git clone `https:/`
+2. cd frontend
+3. npm install
+4. cd backend
+5. npm install
+6. cd smartcontract
+7. npm install
+To run frontend: run `npm run dev`; it is will displayed at port 5173 on localhost To run backend: run nodemon; it will be listening at port 8000 in localhost

+Live url: